Yao Shuode's Western Expeditions

 Yao Shuode's Western Expeditions were a series of two successful campaigns by the Later Qin dynasty against the states of Western Qin and Later Liang from 400 to 401 during the Sixteen Kingdoms period.
-These expeditions, led by the general, Yao Shuode, ended in the submission of the Western Qin and four Liangs (Later, Southern, Northern and Western), as well as the arrival of the Buddhist monk and translator, Kumārajīva at the Qin court in Chang'an.
+These expeditions, led by the general, Yao Shuode, ended in the submission of the Western Qin and the four Liangs (Later, Southern, Northern and Western), as well as the arrival of the Buddhist monk and translator, Kumārajīva at the Qin court in Chang'an.

 Background

 After defeating the rival Former Qin in 394, the Later Qin, led by the Yao clan of Qiang ethnicity, asserted their hegemony over the Guanzhong region.
 The emperor, Yao Xing ruled diligently over his territory, allowing the region to recover after many years of war, and later expanded eastward by swiftly capturing Luoyang and its surrounding commanderies from the Eastern Jin dynasty in 399.
 All the while to the west of them, the Later Liang and Western Qin were waging a prolonged war against one another, draining both of their resources and manpower.
 After a failed invasion against Western Qin in 397, the states of Southern Liang and Northern Liang broke away from the Later Liang, reducing them to the areas around their capital, Guzang (姑臧, in modern Wuwei, Gansu).